mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 Nix is a broad product with a steep learning curve.
 It's capable of everything from installing a single package to managing every file and application on your OS.

-I've discovered that one thing Nix does well with a gentle learning curve is managing development environments.
+One useful thing you can do with Nix even as a complete beginner is manage your dev environments.

 Nix lets me have multiple projects on the same system that each have their own, independent view of what dependencies are available.
 I can have one legacy project running Python 2.7 and Node.js 4.x alongside a modern project running Python 3.11 and Node.js 20, and they won't interfere with each other.

-Even if you have no experience with Nix, you can use Nix-managed dev environments with about 10 minutes of work.
+Even if you have no experience with Nix, you can use Nix-managed dev environments with about 20 minutes of work.

+{{<notice type="info">}}
+**Note**: I'm still a Nix beginner, so I'm not sure if what I'm doing is the optimal solution.
+If more experienced Nix readers have suggestions for improvements, let me know, and I'll update the post.
+{{</notice>}}

 ## Why not manage development environments with Docker?

-I like Docker, and I use it for deployment and certain DevOps tasks, but I haven't found it a great solution for creating development environments.
+I like Docker, and I use it for deployment and certain DevOps tasks, but I haven't found it helpful for managing development environments.

 I do my development in VS Code over SSH, and Docker makes that a pain.
 I know there are workarounds, but I've never found them appealing.